Revisiting Event Study Designs: Robust and Efficient Estimation: Challenges Pertaining to Conventional Practice

-This problem results from what we call ``forbidden comparisons'' performed by OLS.
+This problem results from what we call ``forbidden comparisons'' performed by the static specification.
 Recall that the original idea of DiD estimation is to compare the evolution of outcomes over some time interval for the units which got treated during that interval relative to a reference group of units which didn't, identifying the period FEs.
-In the \ref{lem:example-static} example, such an ``admissible'' contrast is between units A and B in periods 2 and 1, $\left(Y_{A2}-Y_{A1}\right)-\left(Y_{B2}-Y_{B1}\right)$.
-However, panels with staggered treatment timing also lend themselves to a second type of contrasts \textemdash{} which we label forbidden \textemdash{} in which the reference group has been treated throughout the relevant period.
-For units in this group, the treatment indicator $D_{it}$ does not change over the relevant period, and so OLS uses them to identify period FEs, too.
-The contrast between units B and A in periods 3 and 2, $\left(Y_{B3}-Y_{B2}\right)-\left(Y_{A3}-Y_{A2}\right)$, in \ref{lem:example-static} is a case in point.
-While a contrast like this is appropriate and increases efficiency when treatment effects are homogeneous (which OLS was designed for), forbidden comparisons are problematic under treatment effect homogeneity.
+In the \ref{prop:example-static} example, such an ``admissible'' comparison is between units $A$ and $B$ in periods 2 and 1, $\left(Y_{A2}-Y_{A1}\right)-\left(Y_{B2}-Y_{B1}\right)$.
+However, panels with staggered treatment timing also lend themselves to a second type of comparisons \textemdash{} which we label ``forbidden'' \textemdash{} in which the reference group has been treated throughout the relevant period.
+For units in this group, the treatment indicator $D_{it}$ does not change over the relevant period, and so the restrictive specification uses them to identify period FEs, too.
+The comparison between units $B$ and $A$ in periods 3 and 2, $\left(Y_{B3}-Y_{B2}\right)-\left(Y_{A3}-Y_{A2}\right)$, in \ref{prop:example-static} is a case in point.
+While a comparison like this is appropriate and increases efficiency when treatment effects are homogeneous (which the static specification was designed for), forbidden comparisons are problematic under treatment effect heterogeneity.
 For instance, subtracting $\left(Y_{A3}-Y_{A2}\right)$ not only removes the gap in period FEs, $\beta_{3}-\beta_{2}$, but also deducts the evolution of treatment effects $\tau_{A3}-\tau_{A2}$, placing a negative weight on $\tau_{A3}$.
-OLS leverages contrasts of both types and estimates the treatment effect by $\hat{\tau}^{static}=\left(Y_{B2}-Y_{A2}\right)-\frac{1}{2}\left(Y_{B1}-Y_{A1}\right)-\frac{1}{2}\left(Y_{B3}-Y_{A3}\right)$.\footnote{The proof of \ref{lem:OLS-linear} shows why long-run effects in particular are subject to the negative weights problem.
-In general, negative weights arise for the treated observations, for which the residual from an auxiliary regression of $D_{it}$ on the two-way FEs is negative. \citet{DeChaisemartin2018} show that, in complete panels, the unit FEs are higher for early-treated units (which are observed treated for a larger shares of periods) and period FEs are higher for later periods (in which a larger shares of units are treated).
+The restrictive specification leverages comparisons of both types and estimates the treatment effect by $\hat{\tau}^{static}=\left(Y_{B2}-Y_{A2}\right)-\frac{1}{2}\left(Y_{B1}-Y_{A1}\right)-\frac{1}{2}\left(Y_{B3}-Y_{A3}\right)$.\footnote{The proof of \ref{prop:OLS-linear} shows why long-run effects in particular are subject to the negative weights problem.
+In general, negative weights arise for the treated observations, for which the residual from an auxiliary regression of $D_{it}$ on the two-way FEs is negative. \textcite{DeChaisemartin2018} show that, in complete panels, the unit FEs are higher for early-treated units (which are observed treated for a larger shares of periods) and period FEs are higher for later periods (in which a larger shares of units are treated).
 The early-treated units observed in later periods correspond to the long-run effects.}